jurkov/django-admincommand/README.md

 Starting from this fork, changes were made in the following areas:

 - Add Python 3.7 and Django 3.2 compatibility
-- Errors are shown in the same way as the logs after successful execution
 - Everything needed from [django-sneak](https://github.com/rphlo/django-sneak.git) is merged directly with code
+- Errors are shown in the same way as the results logs
+- Form is shown as table with positional (required) arguments in bold
-- Date and json argument types are also supported
+- Add support for date and json argument types as well as for choices parameter
-- Commands are discovered from the list of names declared in admin file
+- Commands are discovered from the list of names declared in the same `admin.py` file

 > Asynchronous is still not supported for now